 Tips and Precautions:

-- To avoid sunburn, make sure you wash olive oil off of skin before going outside.
+- To avoid sunburn, make sure you wash off olive oil application before going outside.

 - Using olive oil treatments more often than recommended can exacerbate acne.

-- It will take at least a week for visible results to appear.
+- It will take at least a week for to observe improvement.

 - If you are busy person and don’t have enough time to prepare the remedies, then here are our top picks for face masks meant to treat acne, which don’t contain any harsh chemicals that damage the skin.